Mohamed-Amine0/rust-warp-api/README.md

 Make sure to install Cargo before attempting to build and run the Rust code.
 Visit this [link](https://doc.rust-lang.org/book/ch01-01-installation.html)

+## API Program (api.rs)

+If you're interested in learning more about the `api.rs` program, you can find detailed information in the README of the `test/polars` branch.
+This branch contains specific details and documentation related to the API program implementation.

+Feel free to check it out [here](https://github.com/sambaclab/rust-warp-api/tree/test/polars).

 ## How the functions interact with each other

 ```